ignorantrahul/get_mvc/README.md

-### GET_MVC /GETM
+### GET_MVC (GETM)

-A Larvel artisan like command-line interface (CLI) tool for generating Model-View-Controller (MVC) files in Flutter projects using GetX.
-This is Dart-based command-line tool for creating and organizing Flutter plugin components such as models, views, controllers, bindings, and services.
-This tool automates the generation of boilerplate code following the MVC pattern and GetX standards.
+A Laravel Artisan-like command-line interface (CLI) tool for generating Model-View-Controller (MVC) files in Flutter projects using GetX.
+This Dart-based command-line tool helps in creating and organizing Flutter applications by generating models, views, controllers, bindings, and services.
+It automates the generation of boilerplate code following the MVC pattern and GetX standards.

 ## Features